intel/intel-device-plugins-for-kubernetes/cmd/gpu_plugin/README.md

 ## Labels created by GPU plugin

 If installed with NFD and started with resource-management, plugin will export a set of labels for the node.
 For detailed info, see [labeling documentation](./labels.md).

+## SR-IOV use with the plugin

+GPU plugin does __not__ setup SR-IOV.
+It has to be configured by the cluster admin.

+GPU plugin does however support provisioning Virtual Functions (VFs) to containers for a SR-IOV enabled GPU.
+When the plugin detects a GPU with SR-IOV VFs configured, it will only provision the VFs and leaves the PF device on the host.

 ## Issues with media workloads on multi-GPU setups